 2. If the sponsor lives abroad, the Belgian Consulate or Embassy can provide the forms needed.
 Once submitted at the embassy, the decision is again in the hands of the Belgian Ministry of Interior.

-• Exchange students of the University of Antwerp who have already received a letter of acceptance and would like to use this option can submit a request for a proof of solvency certificate to the International Relations Office: IncomingStudents@uantwerpen.be
+• Exchange students who have already received a letter of acceptance and would like to use this option can request a proof of solvency certificate through the International Relations Office: IncomingStudents@uantwerpen.be

-• IOB students who have received their letter of acceptance and would like to use this option can submit a request for a proof of solvency to the IOB Admission office: greet.annaert@uantwerp.be
+• IOB students who have received their letter of acceptance and would like to use this option can request a proof of solvency through the IOB Admission office: greet.annaert@uantwerp.be

-Amount required for the blocked account procedure, in the case of degree students: (applicable as of 15 February 2024)
+Amounts required for the blocked account procedure through the university: (applicable as of 5 February 2025)

 Applicant